Intuz-production/Backbone-bits-iOS/README.md

 <h1>Getting Started</h1>

+> If you are adding "Backbonebits" folder directly in your project.
+Then please add "-fno-objc-arc" flag to "BBWindowRecorder.m".

 > Initialise Backbone Bits with API Key.
 You can enable or disable helper on device shake

 ```
+[[Backbonebits sharedInstance] setAPIEndPoint:@"Your End Point"];
 [[Backbonebits sharedInstance] startWithApiKey:@"Your API Key"];
 [[Backbonebits sharedInstance] setEnableShakeGesture:false] //Default value true
 ```